 2. Eat at one of the restaurants at Piazza Bra

 Piazza Bra is the largest piazza in Verona.
 There are a lot of cafes and restaurants here that offer a fantastic view on the famous Arena.
-There are really plenty of options, which can actually make it quite hard to pick.
+There are really plenty of options, which is nice because there is always a place to sit.
+However, it can also make it quite hard to pick.

 3. Juliet’s balcony

 Is it worth it to visit Juliet’s Balcony, one of the most touristic spots in Verona?
 I would say yes.
 Even though it’s definitely crowded here and there is not that much to experience.
-However, it’s quite interesting to see how people can be drawn to a place that is completely fictional, yet most of them are still full of hope and love.
+However, it’s quite interesting to see how people (in love) can be drawn to a place that is very loosely connected to a fictional love story.

 Verona is not that big so there’s a big chance you walk past this touristic spot anyway.
 It can be an easy and quick visit, especially if you decide not to go on the balcony and just have a quick peek at it from below.
 Personally I haven’t been into La Casa Giulietta (House of Juliet).

 To be honest, I was immediately confused when I heard that we could visit Juliet’s Balcony.
 Romeo and Juliet is a fictional story, right?
 Yes, Juliet from Romeo and Juliet wasn’t based on a real life human and the balcony pictured above doesn’t directly have anything to do with Shakespeare’s story.